puutaro/CommandClick/README.md

 - Existing web browsers mainly has tab feature.
 But `CommandClick`'core is  history search.
 Therefore, you easly restore, load, and check my history.
 - Existing web browsers support normal javascript.
 But `CommandClick` enforce javascript, and interact with not only web but also ubuntu and android os.
 Therefore, this has wide spread usage
-- Existing web browsers cannot have built-in ubuntu.
-But `CommandClick` can do without root access.
-You can take advantage of the ubuntu's big wealth of assets.
-- Existing android terminal app cannot support two click execution.
-But `cmdTerminal` can support two click execution.
 - Existing web browsers cannot create original android application.
 But `CommandClick` can create application just for you as low code tool.